 Nikolay Piriankov, CEO

-What factors should I consider when choosing a cushion diamond?
+What factors should I consider when choosing an oval diamond?

 Avoid a bow-tie effect

 Oval diamonds can possess a bow-tie effect, which occurs when the light doesn’t bounce into the middle of the diamond, because of the way the diamond is cut.